Hassan Chickmagalur Lok Sabha constituency

-Hassan Chickmagalur Lok Sabha constituency is a former Lok Sabha constituency in Mysore State (Karnataka from 1952 to 1956).
+Hassan Chickmagalur Lok Sabha constituency was a former Lok Sabha constituency in Mysore State (Karnataka from 1952 to 1956).
 This seat came into existence in 1951 and ceased to exist in 1956, before 1957 Lok Sabha Elections.
 This constituency was later merged with Hassan Lok Sabha constituency and later got spitted to Hassan and Chikmagalur Lok Sabha constituencies during 1967 Lok Sabha Elections.
 Major portion of Chikmagalur district got merged to Udupi Chikmagalur Lok Sabha constituency with the implementation of the delimitation of parliamentary constituencies in 2008.